Information for current students that may be pertinent to the summer Results Day

-Ex-students can apply to UCAS through the College.
-Details of how to do so can be found in Reigate College’s Guide to Applying to University.
+Former students can apply to UCAS through the College.
+Details of how to do so can be found in the University Applications section on the Careers and Progression web page.

 Sign up for the Reigate College ‘Careers News’ for ex-students, by emailing email@example.com.
 Careers News will be available at the end of the summer term and for the first half of the autumn term.

 The College is happy to provide students with a reference at any time.
 Please email requests for references to firstname.lastname@example.org.